 2800 E. Observatory Rd., Los Angeles, CA 90027

 The Griffith Observatory is celebrating the Autumn Equinox on Thursday, September 22nd.
 The observatory offers brief talks twice a day — at local noon (not the same as 12:00 pm) and sunset.
 These events are free.
 Check the website for details.

 29 Hubble, Irvine, CA 92618

-The Fall Festival of Fun is happening at Pretend City Children’s Museum on Saturday, September 22nd from 10:00 am to 5:00 pm.
+The Fall Festival of Fun is happening at Pretend City Children’s Museum on Thursday, September 22nd from 10:00 am to 4:00 pm.
 This day-long event celebrates fall and fall-related things such as leaves, pumpkins, and gourds.
-Make art, play games, enjoy a story time, and much more.
+Make art, play games, enjoy story time, and much more.
 Check the website for a schedule of activities.
-The Fall Festival of Fun is included in general admission ($12.50 each, infants up to 12 months are free).
+The Fall Begins events are included in general admission.

 The Original Farmers Market